Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 You can watch the below video for a better understanding of the testing of the MAF sensor:

-8. Bad Fuel Injector
+8. Bad or Clogged Fuel Injector Not Injecting Optimum Amount Of Fuel

 There are a few signs that your fuel injector is going bad.
 If you notice any of these, it’s time to get it checked out.

-9. Clogged Fuel Filter
+9. Clogged Fuel Filter Restricting Fuel Flow

 The fuel filter is responsible for keeping the fuel in your car clean.
 Over time, it can become clogged with dirt and debris.
 When this happens, the fuel can’t flow through the filter properly.
 This can cause the engine to stall or even turn off.
-An engine can have multiple fuel filters.
-So, you should check out how many fuel filters your engine has.
-It is recommended to change the fuel filter after 30,000 miles or every 12 months.

-10. Bad Ignition Coils
+10. Bad Ignition Coils Not Delivering Enough Voltage for Spark

 The configuration of ignition coils depends on the engine.
 Modern engines have an ignition coil on each spark plug (also called COP configuration).
 Older engines have only one ignition coil that supplies voltage to all spark plugs through the distributor cap.
 In that case, you have to check for carbon and oil deposits inside the distributor cap.